 - Not Knowing and

 The person engaged in intellectual bypassing usually will not acknowledge that what they are speaking about is not from direct personal experience.
 It is information.
 They have not taken the challenging journey into the silence of not knowing to bypass their personal mind in order to be known through.

 The intellect is absolutely bankrupt.
 It has nothing of its own, all is borrowed.
 And that´s the difference between intelligence and intellect. – Osho

 There is the story of the Indian professor who wanted to talk with Ramakrishna about philosophy.
 When they met the Professor expounded and quoted from the most revered texts.
 Ramakrishna kept asking him one question, “All and good my good Sir but what is your experience?”
-In the end the Professor had to admit that he had not had any direct experience of what he professed.
+The Professor had to admit that he had no direct experience of what he professed.

-This is why the Tao says, “Those who know do not speak.
+Therefore, the Tao says, “Those who know do not speak.
 Those who speak do not know.”
-St. Francis of Assisi said it in a different way.
+St. Francis of Assisi said it differently.
 He said, “Go out into the world and preach the gospel.
-If necessary, sometimes use words.”
-He was more interested in preaching from Presence – silent inner KNOWING than in long winded sermons that were part of my every Sunday by intellectuals who clearly loved to hear themselves speak.
+Sometimes use words.”
+He was more interested in preaching from Presence—silent inner KNOWING than in long-winded sermons that were part of my every Sunday by intellectuals who loved to hear themselves speak.

 The Guru Bypass

 I have heard it said so often by different people that one cannot progress spiritually without a Guru.
 Yet I have met with different teachers who are Gurus and I wouldn’t want to follow them.
 I think this is because the Western mind is so focused on individuality.
 It isn’t like the Eastern mind that has the long tradition of following the Guru and Master.